ADU Rules in Charleston, SC (2026)

 ADU Size Limits

-ADU Size Limits in Charleston: Detached ADU: up to 1000 sq ft (max height: 24 feet).
-Attached ADU: Up to 35% of primary dwelling floor area.
+ADU Size Limits in Charleston: Detached ADU: up to 850 sq ft (max height: varies — see official source).
+Attached ADU: size varies by zoning — see official source.
 Charleston Zoning Ordinance Chapter 54.
 Detached ADUs limited to 1,000 sqft.
 In the historic downtown peninsula, the detached ADU form follows the traditional Charleston Single house typology — side-facing piazzas and rear dependency structures are historically appropriate accessory unit forms.
 JADU is a California-specific designation not applicable in South Carolina.

 | Type | Max Size | Max Height |